-Tim Hall is an executive at The Aerospace Corporation and a military veteran having retired as a Lt Col from the Air Force Reserve in 2013.
-He has been a consultant in forensic meteorology since 2009.
-Following his commissioning through AF ROTC in May 1992, Tim entered active duty as a weather officer in Jan 1993.
+Following his commissioning through Air Force ROTC in May 1992, Tim entered active duty as a weather officer.
 His military assignments ranged from operational weather forecasting to acquisition program management.
 From 2000 to 2003 he served as Officer-in-Charge of the Joint Presidential Weather Support Unit, directing a team that provided global forecast services to the White House Military Office and Marine One.
-In 2006, he transitioned to the Air Force Reserve and was hired as a project engineer by The Aerospace Corporation.
-Currently, he serves as Principle Director of Aerospace's NOAA Programs Directorate.
-In this executive position, he leads a team of more than 40 engineers and scientists responsible to provide expert technical advice and assistance to the National Oceanic and Atmospheric Administration (NOAA).
-His group's primary charge is to support NOAA senior executives involved in procurement of the next generation of weather satellites.
+In 2006, he transitioned to the Air Force Reserve and started his private sector career as a project engineer by The Aerospace Corporation.
+Currently, he serves as Principle Director of Aerospace's Enviornmental Remote Sensing Directorate.
+In this executive position, he leads more 40 engineers and scientists responsible to provide expert technical advice and assistance to the National Oceanic and Atmospheric Administration (NOAA).

-Tim Hall's expertise includes applied climatology, forensic meteorology, satellite meteorology, weather analysis and forecasting, predictive data analytics, weather risk management, and systems architecture.
+Tim Hall's expertise includes applied climatology, forensic meteorological analysis, weather satellitesy, analysis and forecasting, predictive learning (i.e., artificial intelligence), and weather risk management.
+He has diverse interests and has has published papers on space policy, environmental intelligence and national security.
 He holds a B.S. in Meteorology (1992) from The Pennsylvania State University, and a M.S. in Atmospheric Science (1997) from Colorado State University.
-He is an active member of The American Meteorological Society (AMS), The National Weather Association (NWA), and National Council of Industrial Meteorologists (NCIM).
-He currently serves on the AMS Board for Certified Consulting Meteorologists and was an officer on the National Council of Industrial Meteorologists (NCIM) Board of Directors from 2012-2015.
+He is an active member of The American Meteorological Society (AMS), The National Weather Association (NWA), and Association for Certified Consulting Meteorologists (ACM).
+From 2015 to 2019 he served AMS Board for Certified Consulting Meteorologists, chairing it from January 2018-January 2019.
+He served on the Associaton for Certified Meterologists (ACM) Board of Directors from 2012-2015 and returned to a second term from 2018 to 2022.
+He has been elected President of ACM for a two-year term that will start in June 2019.
 From 2010 to 2013, Tim served on the AMS Board for Private Sector Meteorologists.
 In 2013 he was the private sector representative on AMS's ad hoc committee chartered to update the AMS's policy on full and open access to environmental data.
-He has presented technical papers and hosted sessions at numerous conferences.
-In January 2013, he organized and co-chaired several sessions of the AMS' Third Conference on Research Transition to Operations.
-Tim earned his CCM (#641) in February 2008.
+In the NWA, Tim has served on the Remote Sensing Committee since 2018.
+He earned his CCM credential (#641) in February 2008.

 Since 1957, the American Meteorological Society (AMS) has awarded the designation of Certified Consulting Meteorologist (CCM) to individuals who have demonstrated to a Board of their peers that they possess the technical knowledge, experience, and character to professionally and competently serve the public as meteorological subject matter experts.
 The primary purpose of the program is to enable users of meteorological services to select consultants with the confidence that they will receive high quality, authoritative and ethical professional counsel.